-The amount of coating on the most common of galvanized steel is G-90.
+The amount of coating on the most common galvanized steel is G-90.
 The number in G-90 refers to .9 ounces of zinc per sq. ft. of the surface.
 The thickness of the steel itself is measured in a gauge number, the lower gauge numbers are actually for thicker metal.

-For roofing contractors, this is the most commonly used metal panels due to the combination of familiarity and cost.
+For roofing contractors, this is the most commonly used metal panel due to the combination of familiarity and cost.
 Nearly everyone who knows about metal roofs has heard of galvanized steel.
 The cost and durability in dry conditions make this a go-to for many homeowners.
-If your roof is going to be near the beach or other areas with salt in the air we would not recommend using a galvanized steel roof.
+If your roof is going to be near the beach or other areas with salt in the air, we would not recommend using a galvanized steel roof.

 Galvalume Steel Roof

 This steel product starts out the same way as galvanized steel.
 An iron and carbon base steel that is coated with aluminum and zinc is the process that makes galvalume steel.
 The aluminum allows the galvalume steel to have a high level of protection from rust and other corrosion.
 The downside to this technique is that bending the metal can form cracks in the barrier of protection from the aluminum/zinc alloy.
 Galvalume steel is mostly used for a standing seam or shingle style due to the simple design and limited forming required.
 It is slightly more expensive than galvanized and requires different cutting methods to cut and install the metal roof.
 Roofers labor will be different than galvanized.